Norman Lowrey

 Norman Eugene Lowrey (born 1944, Midland, Michigan) is a composer, mask-maker, performance/sound/video artist, and music educator.

+Early life

-He studied composition privately with Samuel Jones in 1964–65, earned a Bachelor of Music from Texas Christian University in 1967, and completed his formal music education at the Eastman School of Music in Rochester New York.
-He received an M.M. in theory (1970), and a PhD in composition in 1974.
-Lowrey is also well known as an associate of the American composer Pauline Oliveros (May 30, 1932 – November 24, 2016).
+Lowrey studied composition with Samuel Jones in 1964–65, earned a Bachelor of Music from Texas Christian University in 1967, and completed his formal music education at the Eastman School of Music in Rochester New York.
+He received an M.M. in music theory in 1970, and a PhD in composition in 1974.
+Lowrey is also known as an associate of the American composer Pauline Oliveros.

+Career

+Music and sound

 Lowrey spent many years as a professor of music, specializing in composition and theory.
 He was a composer in residence and Assistant Professor of Music at California State University at San Diego from 1971 to 1972, Instructor of Humanities at Stephens College (Columbia, Missouri) in 1972 to 1976, and Professor of Music at Drew University (Madison, New Jersey) from 1977 to 2016, where he taught composition and theory, along with analog and digital electronic composition.
 He also instructed students in environmentally-based composition.

 Often specializing in lyric and poetical settings, his orchestral works include a setting of Dylan Thomas' "A Child's Christmas in Wales" for narrator and Orchestral and a setting of "Breaking Open," a poem by Muriel Rukeyser for Women's Chorus and Orchestra.
 He has also expanded his work into multimedia, including the composition "Orchestrophonia for Mechanical Musical Instruments and Orchestra," a commissioned collaboration with the Colonial Symphony and the Morris Museum's Murtogh D. Guinness Collection of Mechanical Musical Instruments and Automata.